-On June 28, more than a week after University of Utah senior Mackenzie Lueck went missing after taking a Lyft home from the airport, police arrested a 31-year-old man named Ayoola Ajayi on suspicion of aggravated murder, aggravated kidnapping, obstruction of justice, and desecration of a body.
+On June 28, more than a week after University of Utah senior Mackenzie Lueck went missing after taking a Lyft home from the airport, police arrested and charged a 31-year-old man named Ayoola Ajayi on suspicion of aggravated murder, aggravated kidnapping, obstruction of justice, and desecration of a body.
 Since then, the charges against Ajayi have continued to mount — and they don’t just stem from Lueck’s murder.

 Below, here’s everything we know about the case.

 On June 17, Lueck was returning home from California, where she had attended a funeral for her grandmother.
 Lueck, who is originally from El Segundo, California, texted her parents after her flight landed at the Salt Lake City International Airport around 1 a.m.

 According to a statement from the Salt Lake City Police, Lueck was driven to Hatch Park in North Salt Lake, where she was last seen in the early morning hours of June 18.
 On Tuesday, CBS reported that the Lyft driver told police that Lueck had met with an unknown individual, put her bag in the person’s car, and left with them.

 “Detectives have spoken with the Lyft driver and learned that Mackenzie was met at Hatch Park by an individual in a vehicle,” Salt Lake City assistant police chief Tim Doubt told CBS News.
 “The Lyft driver left Mackenzie at the park with that person and stated that Mackenzie did not appear to be in any type of distress.”

 Ashley Fine, a friend of Lueck’s, told KSL.com that she and Lueck’s other friends had been calling her phone nonstop after she vanished.
 “We’re millennials.
 [Not answering the phone] is very, very unusual.
 Even if you’re missing, or you want to disappear, you have to turn your phone on to GPS,” Fine said.